 Each step will also give examples on how to set goals, keep data, and record progress.
-If you do not have access to a program like Gaze Viewer or cannot look at heat maps for specific games, you can still observe.
-Good observation can be a great way to naturally collect data and assess progress.
-For more information about Gaze Viewer, see the FAQ section.
+Good observation can be a great way to naturally collect data and assess.

 Important reminders when working through the TD Eye Gaze Pathway

 Set realistic expectations with the team and the individual.